 Attach a paper clip to a rubber band.
 Loop this around one axle.
 Then stretch the rubber band up to the other end of the car (passing under the second axle) and clip it there.

 Now, turn the back wheel round and round to wind the rubber band up around it.
 When it’s wound up several times, set it on the floor, and let go.
 As the rubber band unwinds, it will propel the car across the room.

 Test it and see how far it travels!!

 *Supply Notes: I like the wheels from Teacher Geek – these pair with 5mm / .2″ dowels.
 They work well and are a lot cheaper than the other options… though they smell bad for some reason.
-I have most often used these 1.5 inch wheels, and occasionally these.
+I have most often used these 1.5 inch wooden wheels, and occasionally these.
+I’ve just discovered some plastic wheels and axles I plan to try.
 Those links are Amazon Affiliate links (I get a small referral fee if you click on those links and then buy something) but you can find similar wheels at Michael’s or other craft stores.
 You could cut your own wheels from cardboard.
 I don’t do this because if I have 36 kids making a car in one day, that’s 144 wheels I’d have to cut!
 Or, you could probably use plastic or metal lids glued to dowels.
 You’d just have to be sure that the dowel was centered on the wheel so it would roll smoothly.

 We build this car in our Engineering Unit when we study wheels and axles as a simple machine.
 I’ve been working for years to find a workable design for a car model that is do-able for little kids and has accessible, affordable supplies.
 Learn more about my past design process here.
 Here’s our Cars Lesson Plan.